Bartosz-D3V/pionteching-solution/README.md

 It provides a solution for all three programming problems provided in the contest description.

 ## Technologies Used
-The project is built using the following technologies:
+The project was built using the following technologies:

 * Java 17
 * Micronaut as REST framework
+* RxJava3 for reactive programming
 * JUnit 5 for testing
 * Gatling and Java JMH for performance testing
+* Logback for logging

 ## SAST Used
 * [Semgrep](https://semgrep.dev/)